sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘An hour,’ he amended.

-She pressed her lips together, a razor of disproval.
+She pressed her lips together, a disapproving blade.

 ‘Please.’

-The curtains drifted again, the lace catching on my shoulder, glancing, tender.
+The curtains drifted again.
 I missed this house already, this old new life.

 ‘I’m going to run to the store,’ the girl said finally.
 ‘Pick some things up for Dad.’